 Remember, a special moment can be amplified by waiting and creating suspense.
 In live theater the orchestra typically plays for five minutes before the actors take the stage.
 Many movies have long opening credits.
 Why?
 To settle the spectators' brains and tune them in to the act, building up anticipation for something amazing about to start!
 Giving a tease or a promise of a moment of amazement in the near future may turn you into a legend when it comes to pass.

-Finally, I will add here.
-There are friends and family I will avoid performing for because they are the worst skeptics and they provide the worst kinds of responses, bullying for answers of "how?", and dishing out quips to even the best magic moments that would leave most people speechless.
+Finally, I will add here that there are friends and family I will avoid performing for because they are the worst skeptics and they provide the worst kinds of responses, bullying for answers of "how?", and dishing out quips to even the best magic moments that would leave most people speechless.
 I have learned to stay away from the situation because I do not need to validate myself to them.

 I love performing, (for my family, too, because I love them all) but when the trick is over, if the response is going to be negative or depreciating, that doesn’t mentally prepare me for the next show...
-So I prepare in advance.
+So I prepare in advance and set the terms.

-The Holidays can be a great time for magic and sharing, but do you have a game plan before you share with your loved ones?
+The Holidays can be a great time for magic and sharing, but I have to ask, "Do you have a game plan before you share with your loved ones?"
 Take some time to visualize how you will handle the different situations before they arise.
 Your solutions may very well differ from mine, but I believe it's best to be ready, because The Holidays can be stressful and we should enjoy our performances.

 Friends and family are a great audience if you're ready for them.
 Having a personal relationship with your audience can be an incredible gift, because you can anticipate exactly how they will respond and you can use that knowledge to make the impossible, THE IMPOSSIBLE!!

 Is there a time, person, or place where you will not share magic?
 How do you pass up a moment and how do you prepare?